Ficat/EasyBle/README.md

         //dialog, except some special android devices
         BleManager.toggleBluetooth(true);

-        //open bluetooth with a request dialog, you must handle the
+        //open bluetooth with a request dialog, you can receive the
-        //result in the method onActivityResult() of this activity BleManager.enableBluetooth(activity,requestCode);
+        //result from the method onActivityResult() of this activity BleManager.enableBluetooth(activity,requestCode);
 ```